Music-Hub-Code/queueup-android/README.md

-# queueup-player-android
+# QueueuUp Player for Android

-Android App Player for QueueUp
+This the Android Player for [Queueup](https://github.com/extrakt/queuep-spotify.git).
+Read that for much more information.

-This the Android Player for Queueup.
-Check out [Queueup](https://github.com/extrakt/queuep-spotify.git)
+More documentation coming soon.